mx1001/boxcutter_manual/docs/hotkeys.md

 # LMB / Spacebar - confirm

 Double-clicking or pressing spacebar will apply the shape and end the operation.
+Our tool is configured so that the next operation performed after a cut is cut.

 ![start](img/hotkeys/hk6.gif)